EmilStenstrom/django-components/README.md

 <div class="calendar-component">Today's date is <span>2015-06-19</span></div>
 ```

-Read on to learn about the details!
+[See the example project](./sampleproject) or read on to learn about the details!

 ## Table of Contents